-Several government and academic researchers, including a Franklin & Marshal College professor and an alumnus, spent time at a volcanic field in New Mexico to understand the composition of extraterrestrial lava flows.
+Several government and academic researchers, including a Franklin & Marshall College professor and an alumnus, spent time at a volcanic field in New Mexico to understand the composition of extraterrestrial lava flows.

 “We know these very similar features occur on Mars, but since we can’t go there very easily, most of the work on the planet is done remotely by rovers in a very limited area,” said F&M Professor of Geosciences Andrew de Wet.
 “That’s the whole idea of this, to go and study things on Earth that we can access and walk around and take measurements.”